 A study of major areas of exceptionality including students identified with learning challenges (disabilities), physical challenges, and those who are gifted as well as their special needs in a school setting.
 Field experiences providing interaction with special needs students are part of the course requirements.
-Prerequisite: Admission to Teacher Education.
+Prerequisite: Admission to Teacher Education for the Education major.
+Permission of the Dean of the School of Education for the Education Studies minor.
 Fall, Spring.